wcfrobert/wthisj/README.md

 **`PunchingShearSection.solve(P, Mx, My, gamma_vx="auto", gamma_vy="auto", consider_Pe=True, auto_rotate=True, verbose=True)`** - Start analysis routine.
 Returns a dataframe where each row is a fiber within the shear perimeter, and the columns are the intermediate calculation results.

 * P: float
   * Applied shear force in KIPS.
-Should be negative unless you are checking uplift
+Should be NEGATIVE unless you are checking uplift
 * Mx: float
   * Applied moment about the X-axis in KIP.IN.
 * My: float
   * Applied moment about the Y-axis in KIP.IN.
 * gamma_vx: float or string (OPTIONAL)
-  * Percentage of X moment transferred to the column via shear. wthisj automatically calculates this by default.
-Or the user may enter a specific value of gamma_v (e.g. 0.4)
+  * Percentage of X moment transferred to the column via shear. wthisj will automatically calculate this.
+Or the user may enter a specific value of gamma_vx (e.g. 0.4)
 * gamma_vy: float or string (OPTIONAL)
-  * Percentage of Y moment transferred to the column via shear. wthisj automatically calculates this by default.
-Or the user may enter a specific value of gamma_v (e.g. 0.4)
+  * Percentage of Y moment transferred to the column via shear. wthisj will automatically calculate this.
+Or the user may enter a specific value of gamma_vy (e.g. 0.4)
 * consider_Pe: bool (OPTIONAL)
   * Whether or not to consider additional moment due to eccentricity between the column centroid and perimeter centroid.
 Defaults to True.
 Refer to the theory section for more info!
 * auto_rotate: bool (OPTIONAL)
   * Whether or not to auto-rotate geometry if it is not in principal orientation.
-Refer to the theory section for more info!
+Please note equilibrium is only maintained for sections in its principal orientation.
+Superposition of stress due to bi-axial moment is only valid when Ixy = 0.
+Refer to the theoretical background section for more info.
 * verbose: bool (OPTIONAL)
-  * Whether or not to printout calculations and helpful messages.
+  * Whether or not to printout calculation result and other helpful messages.
 Default = True.

 ```python